 EV/EBITDA

 Enterprise Value divided by trailing-twelve-month EBITDA.
 Used alongside EV/Revenue for profitable mature SaaS where margin matters as much as growth.
-Median public SaaS EV/EBITDA is 26.6x as of Q1 2026.
+Neither index publishes a constituent median, so we do not quote one.

 SaaS Capital Index

-Equal-weighted median EV/Revenue multiple across approximately 100 publicly traded pure-play SaaS companies, published monthly by SaaS Capital since 2013.
+Equal-weighted median ARR multiple across publicly traded pure-play SaaS companies, published monthly by SaaS Capital with a downloadable data file going back to 2008.
 The most widely cited primary reference for public SaaS multiples.

 BVP Nasdaq Emerging Cloud Index

 Market-cap-weighted index of 60-80 cloud and SaaS companies, maintained by Bessemer Venture Partners and Nasdaq.
 Available as daily FRED time series NASDAQEMCLOUD.
-Skews higher than SaaS Capital due to growth-tilted constituents.
+Publishes an average (not median) revenue multiple, 7.1x as fetched 6 July 2026.

 Top quartile / bottom quartile

 P75 and P25 of the multiple distribution within an index.
-Top quartile public SaaS reaches 13.8x EV/Revenue in Q1 2026; bottom quartile sits at 1.8x.
+Top quartile public SaaS is 6.4x and bottom quartile 2.5x as of 30 June 2026, computed from the SaaS Capital per-company data.
 The wide range reflects growth-rate dispersion across the constituent set.

 Frequently Asked Questions

-Why do top-quartile public SaaS companies trade at 13x while the median is 6x?
+Why do top-quartile public SaaS companies trade at nearly twice the median?

 How often does the SaaS Capital Index update?